AndroidonEarth/Randomized-Adventure-Game/README.md

 # Randomized-Adventure-Game
 A short point-A-to-point-B adventure game where the rooms are randomized.
+An exercise in Raw C I/O, file and directory management, and mutex/thread manipulation.

 # Instructions
 Compile the two programs using the following lines: